Aakash2408/Hactoberfest-2019/README.md

 # Hactoberfest-2019

-# No more PR will be counted towards hacktoberfest  from this repository, kindly make Pull request in any other  repository with bit of larger contribution
+# No more PR will be counted towards hacktoberfest  from this repository, Kindly make Pull request in any other repository with bit of larger contribution.

 ### What is Hacktoberfest?
 A month-long celebration from October 1st - 31st sponsored by Digital Ocean, GitHub, and Twilio to get people involved in Open Source.
 Create your very first pull request to any public repository on GitHub and contribute to the open source developer community.
 The first 50,000 people to get 5 pull requests will recieve a free t-shirt!